-This is also a good time to share with them your belief in the possibility to heal.
+This is also a good time to share with them your belief in the possibility of healing.
 Let your friend know that you believe that they have strength and capacity to heal.

 OPTIONS AND RESOURCES

-- Sexual violence is about power and control, so it is important that your friend has control over what to do next.
+- Sexual violence is about power and control, so it is important that your friend has control over what they do next.